Atlanta +1 (404) 806-2278

-In addition to sight-seeing, the surrounding area offers a tremendous opportunity for cycling, hiking and dining.
+In addition to sight-seeing nearby, the surrounding area offers a tremendous opportunity for cycling, hiking and dining.
 Delicious French cuisine and wines can be found in the surrounding towns and villages.
 Local wineries welcome visitors throughout the year, and the olive groves produce the best oil in all of France.

-Please note that this property prefers booking periods of two or more weeks.
+Please note that this property prefers booking periods of two or more weeks when possible.

 7 bedroom/ 5 bathrooms sleeps 14

 Dimensions/ Depth: 12m x 6m - Depth 0,70m x 2m

 Security (Fence, Alarm): Alarm by immersion